ajw628/guilder-chronicles/Lore/NPC/Titans.md

 The titans, also known as gods to terrans, are mighty and powerful creatures that helped create [[Eyslin]] and the Terran Realm.
 They are a powerful source of magic to those who pray to them.
+The titans can cause great fortune and misfortune in the snap of their fingers.

 War Titan
 - Associated with War, Life, Progress, Technology, and Intellect